-As the pieces in this pile do not fit you, it may be a bit harder to decided if they are worth paying someone to fix as you may have never been able to wear them.
+As the pieces in this pile do not fit you, it may be a bit harder to decide if they are worth paying someone to fix as you may have never been able to wear them.
 Again, you may consider that if it is a piece of fine jewelry that you really wish you were wearing, that’s a strong indication that you should go for it.
-If you look at it and cannot picture yourself in it, then either pay to have it made into something else (this is typically rather pricey but worth it on some instances) such as turning diamond earrings in to a ring or your old engagement ring into a pendant or something.
+If you look at it and cannot picture yourself in it, then either pay to have it made into something else (this is typically rather pricey but worth it on some instances) such as turning diamond earrings into a ring or your old engagement ring into a pendant or something.

 If you decided that you do not want to pay to alter things you can always pick up some jewelry supplies and have a crafty afternoon.
 If you have no interest in this than they should go into the purge pile.